H4K4M/Requirements_Management_Project/README.md

 ## Prerequisites

-You can run the application using the [ReqApp.exe](ReqApp/bin/Debug/ReqApp.exe) file.
+You can run the application using the [ReqApp.exe](ReqApp/bin/Debug/) file.
 To run the source code, Visual studio with C#, .Net and
 Windows Forms needs to be installed.
-The fontawesome library needs not be installed since the static file is already available.
-However can be updated to new version if any update(s) is/are available
+The fontawesome library needs not be installed since the static files are already available.
+However can be updated to a new version if any update(s) is/are available

 ## Technologies utilised